feross/chrome-portfinder/README.md

 ## contribute

 To run tests, use `npm test`.
-The tests will run TCP and UDP servers and launch a few different Chrome Packaged Apps with browserified client code.
-The tests currently require Chrome Canary on Mac.
+The tests will run TCP servers and launch a few different Chrome Packaged Apps with browserified client code.
+The tests currently assume you have Chrome Canary on Mac.
 If you're on Windows or Linux, feel free to send a pull request to fix this limitation.

 ## license